cavo789/blog/blog/XXX/docker-use-ssh-during-build/index.md

 ![No keys in the .ssh folder](./images/root_ssh_folder.png)

-We can check too: jumping in our repository folder and running `git pull` will fails with the error below:
+We can check too: jumping in our project folder and running `git pull` will fail with the error below:

 ```text
 git@github.com: Permission denied (publickey).